inveniosoftware/rfcs/README.md

 - Changing existing features/APIs.
 - Changes of design patterns, idiomatic usage or conventions.

-You do not need an RFC for:
+You do not need a RFC for:

 - Modules/features you develop privately (you only need it, if you want it as an official Invenio module).